AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ### Search CLI output

-If you for example have an directory with 42 files and you enter the `ls -l` command you probably are pretty sure which file you are searching (or know something of the filename or know the file type).
+If you for example have a directory with 42 files and you enter the `ls -l` command you probably are pretty sure which file you are searching (or know something of the filename or know the file type).

 To optimize the "long" search in such a case there is the command `grep`.

 It's like a really simple regular expression text search that only displays lines in the CLI or files that contain a keyword you write after it.
+Input `ls -l | grep 'keyword'`

-Here some examples:
+For a better understanding how `grep` works look at another example:

 #### Search a text file

-For example we here have a text file with all the passwords - but we only want the password of Alice, because she forgot her password again...
+You are in this example a system admin at a cyber security organization and Alice forgot her password and asks you to give it to her.
+Because you have a text file with all the passwords of everyone in the form you have now the job to say her her password as fast as  possible:

 File: `Documents/SecureFiles/nothingToSeeGoAway.txt`